Posted: Thu 24th Nov 2022

 UK businesses large and small rely on foreign talent.
 While many small businesses can get by employing only domestic talent, a significant minority, particularly the most ambitious, reach a point where they need foreign talent to grow.
 Before the end of free movement, this was less of a problem – following Brexit, the pool of easily employable talent has shrunk dramatically.

-The report found that while opening the doors to the 'brightest and the best' via schemes such as the High Potential Individual visa (HPI) and the Scale-up Worker visa is beneficial, this doesn't help the 4.1m start-ups, early stage and micro businesses.
+The report found that while opening the doors to the 'brightest and the best' via schemes such as the High Potential Individual visa (HPI) and the Scale-up Worker visa is beneficial, this doesn't help the 4.1 million start-ups, early stage and micro businesses.
 Instead, they have to struggle with poorly signposted information and pay thousands of pounds to sponsor non-UK nationals.

 The Access All Areas: People report makes eight recommendations to government: